Prevalence of female genital mutilation: Malaysia

-Female genital mutilation Type I is prevalent in Malaysia, where 93% of females from Muslim families (about 9 million females) have been mutilated.
+Female genital mutilation Type I is prevalent in Malaysia, where 93% of women and girls from Muslim families (about 9 million women and girls) have been mutilated.
 It is widely considered as a female sunnah tradition (sunat perempuan), typically in the old days done by midwife (mak bidan) and now by medical physician.
 It is either a minor prick or cutting off a small piece of the highest part of clitoral hood and foreskin (Type I).
 Malaysian women claim religious obligation (82%) as the primary reason for female circumcision, with hygiene (41%) and cultural practice (32%) as other major motivators for FGM prevalence.

 Malaysia is a multicultural society.
 FGM is only prevalent in the Muslim community, and not among minority Buddhist, Christian and Hindu communities.
 Malaysia has no laws in reference to FGM.
 The Malaysian government sponsored 86th conference of Malaysia's Fatwa Committee National Council of Islamic Religious Affairs held in April 2009 decided that female circumcision is part of Islamic teachings and it should be observed by Muslims, with the majority of the jurists in the Committee concluding that female circumcision is obligatory (wajib).
 The fatwa noted harmful circumcision methods are to be avoided.
 In 2012, Malaysian government health ministry proposed guidelines to reclassify and allow female circumcision as a medical practice.